brattonross/windy-radix-palette/README.md

 Tailwind preset for bringing [Radix Colors](https://www.radix-ui.com/colors) palette to [Tailwind](https://tailwindcss.com/).

+## Features

+- Automatic dark mode palette ✨
+- Prototype fast by making all colors available 💨
+- Exclude colors you don't need to keep your CSS lean 💪

 ## Usage

 Install the preset from npm.
 You will also need `postcss-import` or an equivalent way to import this preset's base styles into your CSS: